edsonwade/university-system/README.md

-# Student Management System 🚀
+# University Management System 🚀

 ## Description  📚
 A system designed to efficiently manage student records, incorporating CRUD operations and advanced search functionalities.
 It also manages degrees, courses, teachers, appointments, and teacher availabilities.